dlccyes/CollegeNotes/NTUNotes/Junior/Industrial Organization HW.md

 ### (3) effect on profit
 - Coke & Pepsi are heavily reliant on marketing, and they also want bottlers to follow their marketing campaigns, like giving discounts, thus the profit margin of bottlers become smaller
 - as they acquire many bottlers and eliminate other competitors through their competition, their monopoly level increased, enabling to set their own profit margin higher
 - intensive marketing increases consumer demands
+- vertical integration

 ### (4)
 - provide diet soda and switch to more healthy sweenters in response of health concerns